Valannos/PoroMeetLink/README.md

 mvn clean package
 ```

-- serve angular on port 4200 (SpringBoot project need to be started either from IDE or .jar)
+- serve angular on port 4200 (SpringBoot project need to be started)

 ```
 cd pml